No Bake Healthy Breakfast Cookies are quick and easy make and so delicious!

-And so I think having healthier cookies is the perfect way to slowly move towards my New Year’s Resolution (which I am determined to make last at least a week).
+And so I think having healthy breakfast cookies is the perfect way to slowly move towards my New Year’s Resolution (which I am determined to make last at least a week).

 These cookies make the perfect breakfast or power snack throughout the day.
 They are filled with healthy fats, good-for-you grains, and a drizzle of chocolate just for good measure.

-The only challenge with these little cookies is stopping at eating just a few.
+The only challenge with these healthy breakfast cookies is stopping at eating just a few.
 Eating the entire batch is when healthy eating isn’t so healthy anymore.
 Oops.
 My bad.

 But do you blame me?
 I mean, just wait until you try these and then try to stop after eating 2 or 3.